delphic/Fury/docs/Fury Overview.md

 We'll create separate demo for each set of features, essentially integration tests.

-Would also like to try some voxel based terrian.

-We would like to implement some procedural terrian a la [Red Blob](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/).
+We would like to implement some procedural terrain a la [Red Blob](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/).

 # JavaScript Style